Necrotic Guardian – Necromancer healing guide (Scalebreaker updated)

 - Insane ultimate generation on trash through Necrotic Potency.

 All this brings necro healer on par with templar healer, in my opinion.

 As any healer, our role is to provide for orbs for everyone in the group, in addition to keeping all our buffs and debuffs up.
 However, as a necro, we should also aim at using our two unique synergies as much as possible – provided that we also have enough orbs in the group.
 Make sure to cast them on your tanks and dds if they are using Alkosh/Lokkestiiz.

 Sustain on necromancer is definitely less comfortable than on templar or warden.
-I recommend keeping the Spirit Guardian up as much as possible, on cooldown, to help with that.
-However, recasting it too early may end up making the ability cost more than what we are gaining from it, so avoid that.
 Make sure to heavy attack on your resto staff whenever you feel you’re running low, if there is little to no incoming damage.